inwinstack/s3-portal-api/docs/v1/user.md

 ```
 status code:403
 {
-  "message": "The folder don't exist."
+  "message": "The bucket is not exist"
 }
 - or -
 status code:403
 {
-  "message": "The folder already exists."
+  "message": "The old name is not exist"
 }
 - or -
 status code:403
 {
+  "message": "The new name is exist"
+}
+- or -
+status code:403
+{
-  "message": "The folder rename failed."
+  "message": "The renamed is failed"
 }

 ```